-- Start by creating a test, load the trainer, and navigate to the page where the file upload needs to occur.
+To get started, open the mabl Trainer and navigate to the page in your application where the file upload step needs to occur.
 Make sure the Rec button is on.

 Recorded click step may be unnecessary

-Yes, when you go to edit a test that contains a file upload step in the mabl Trainer, the Trainer downloads the file to your local computer.
-Then, during replay, it will access that file to complete the upload replay steps.
+Yes, when you edit a test that contains a file upload step in the mabl Trainer, the Trainer downloads the file to your local computer.
+Then, during replay, the Trainer accesses that file to complete the upload replay steps.

 No, this functionality is not currently supported.

 No, mabl is not able to pick up multiple files selected simultaneously as of now.
 You need to select the files one at a time to ensure that they are properly selected.

 Use the delete icon to delete file upload steps from the mabl Trainer and the File Uploads page.

 - If a file is used in tests, the delete button will be disabled on the File Uploads page.
 You cannot delete a file that is used in a test.